 Healthcare practitioners across several fields also use the center to study biomechanics, gait, upper and lower body movements, and the effect of treatment modalities, and then apply what they learn in clinical practice for the benefit of patients.
 Furthermore, the MARC is the venue for clinical trials of new products and interventions designed to treat movement disorders.

-The School of Nursing offices are located at 3100 Summit Street on the third floor and SMU has a Basic Science lab on the first floor.
-3012 Summit Street is home to Media Services and has additional School of Nursing offices on the first and sixth floors.
+The College of Nursing offices are located on the first floor of 3012 Summit Street.
+SMU has a Basic Science lab on the first floor of 3100 Summit Street.

-Offices for Academic and Instructional Innovation, the Department of Development and Alumni Affairs, Assessment, Institutional Research, and Finance are all located on the third floor of this building.
-Offices for Facilities and Information Technology and located on the second floor.
+Offices for Academic and Instructional Innovation, Office of People and Culture, Information Technology, and Finance are all located on the third floor of this building.

 The fitness room is located in the Health Education Center (HEC).
 This area is unsupervised; students are invited to use the equipment at their own risk.
 The University cannot assume liability for injuries incurred from use of the equipment.
 More details can be found on the SMU website.

 Lockers are available for commuting students at no cost.
-Lockers are located in the bathrooms in the basement level of Peralta Pavilion adjacent to the Anatomy Lab and in on the 4th floor of the Peralta Medical Office Building (MOB).
+Lockers are located in the bathrooms in the basement level of Peralta Pavilion adjacent to the Anatomy Lab and in on the 3rd floor of the Peralta Medical Office Building (MOB).
 Students must provide their own locks.
+Lockers are for DAILY use only.

 Lost and found services are available in the Health Education Center.